Sector Rotation Model (SRM)

 The Sector Rotation Model (SRM) helps you earn outsized returns by staying in tune with the best performing areas of the market.
 It utilizes the 11 Sector SPDR Exchange-Traded Funds (ETFs) to keep you in the top performing sector at any given time.
 As different sectors take turns leading the way higher, the SRM adapts, resulting in a strategy that achieves higher returns with less risk.

-Find out How to Use the SRM to Enhance Your Returns
+Find Out How to Use the SRM to Manage Your Investments

 The chart below shows the backtested performance of the SRM over the last 23 years.
 For comparison, the performance of SPY (an index fund that tracks the performance of the S&P 500) is included in the chart.
 By utilizing a dynamic approach to sector rotation, the SRM was able to handily beat the S&P 500, while also avoiding major losses during the last three market crashes.